reutermj/Bazel-By-Example-C-CXX/README.md

 ## Trying it out

-Open this branch in a [Codespace](https://github.com/features/codespaces) by clicking `Code` -> `Codespaces` -> `Create codespace on setup` above, or clone it locally with: `git clone --branch setup https://github.com/reutermj/Bazel-By-Example-C-CXX.git`.
+Open this branch in a [Codespace](https://github.com/features/codespaces) by clicking `Code` -> `Codespaces` -> `Create codespace on step1-repo-setup` above, or clone it locally with: `git clone --branch step1-repo-setup https://github.com/reutermj/Bazel-By-Example-C-CXX.git`.

 Now lets run our first Bazel command: